 (3) The solemn declaration of the witness of signatures.

 Upon examination of the aforementioned documents and assuming that legal requirements have been met, the Registrar will proceed with the publication of the Company’s registration.

-The company’s information will be published in the Official Gazette, and a set of certificates will be issued, including
+Generally, the company’s information will be published in the Official Gazette, and a set of certificates will be issued, including

 (1) Certificate of Incorporation;